Shinile

 Shinile (Shiniile) is a town in eastern Ethiopia.
-Located in the Shinile Zone of the Somali Region, it is 9km northeast of Dire Dawa, the first station of the Ethio-Djibouti Railways east of Dire Dawa is at Shinile.
+Located in the Sitti Zone of the Somali Region, it is 9km northeast of Dire Dawa, the first station of the Ethio-Djibouti Railways east of Dire Dawa is at Shinile.

 Demographics

 The town's inhabitants belong to various mainly Afro-Asiatic-speaking ethnic groups, with the Issa Somali predominant.
-Based on figures from the Central Statistical Agency in 2005, Shinile has an estimated total population of 13,132, of whom 6,758 were males and 6,374 were females.
+Based on figures from the Central Statistical Agency in 2005, Shinile has an estimated total population of 207,367.
 The 1997 census reported this town had a total population of 8,809 of whom 4,464 were men and 4,345 women.
 The three largest ethnic groups reported in this town were the Somali (96.58%), the Oromo (1.76%), and the Amhara (1.5%); all other ethnic groups made up the remaining 0.16% of the residents.
 It is the largest of four towns in Shinile woreda.

 Climate

 Shinile has a hot semi-arid climate (BSh) in Köppen-Geiger system.